Mindspace-Fontys/mindspace-fontys.github.io/docs/getting-started/index.md

 - [Docker](https://www.docker.com/): Docker is a containerization tool.
 It allows you to run applications in isolated containers.
 We use Docker to run the codebase.

 - [Docker Compose](https://docs.docker.com/compose/): Docker Compose is a tool for defining and running multi-container Docker applications.
 We use Docker Compose to run the codebase.

+For more information, please read the [Tooling](../development/tooling/index.md) page.

 ## Development Setup